Can You Survive the Winter Like a Deer?

-In winter, deer subsist on buds and twigs of deciduous trees and shrubs such as yellow birch, hazel, dogwood, mountain, striped, red and sugar maple.
+In winter, deer subsist on buds and twigs of deciduous trees and shrubs such as yellow birch, hazel, dogwood, mountain, striped, red, and sugar maple.
 Cedar and hemlock foliage also provide food.
 Deer will eat snow for water in the winter and can survive eating bark and some wintergreen bushes.
 In winter, deer move to suitable cover.
 They move around less and decrease their metabolism and body temperature.
 This biological “fine-tuning” enables deer to conserve energy and survive our northern winters.

 The Severity of the Winter

 Deer pack accumulated snow into a network of trails and runways.
 Trails allow deer to move easily between food and cover, saving valuable energy reserves.
 Conifers also reduce winds and moderate the temperature.
-On cold nights temperatures beneath heavy conifer cover can be ten degrees warmer than in open areas.
+On cold nights temperatures beneath heavy conifer, cover can be ten degrees warmer than in open areas.
 Deer spend many hours lying under this protection.
 However, when temperatures drop to 0 and lower, deer are forced to use increasing amounts of energy to keep warm.
 To counter this, deer select areas that minimize their exposure to cold and windy conditions and thereby lessen the impact on their energy reserves.
-For deer, one of the biggest energy drains in winter is movement through the snow.
+For deer, one of the biggest energy drains in winter is moving through the snow.

 Now that I know these 3 factors for the DEER to survive the winter, I have decided to try this myself.

 - Stored Fat: I have loaded up on carbs and lots of good sweets..the “mast” to load on the fat.

 - Availability of “NATURAL” foods: Well there is no shortage of natural chips, Natural Beer, Natural Burgers — you know what I am talking about – we all have our favorites.
 Also, I try not to move around too much so that I don’t diminish my fat supply.
 (Very Important)